 Looking at the future with hope and looking back on the past with compassion, accepting to learn from previous experiences and in particular through failure, is a transformational practice.

 Knowing that we can also make mistakes, only because we are human and deciding that we are not our past.
 Trusting the divine and allowing the Universe to support us in co-creating our future.

 I spent many years of my life trying to control different people and situations and worrying about the future.
 I came to realize I didn’t even know how to enjoy the small pleasures of life.
 Like many people, I was afraid to be happy since I could lose it one day, and I was constantly letting my worries ruin my joy.

 Today I have stopped defining myself as a control freak.
 I accept there are things in life that I can’t control, no matter how hard I try.
 I learned to live in the present moment, knowing that my past experiences are part of the story I am telling myself — filtered through my own lenses, expectations, and system of belief — while my future is a scenario created by my imagination.

 That is valid for all of us, including you.
 Your future starts now, and your only reality is the fact that, at this very moment, you are reading this post.

 In a world that evaluates our human worth through how well we do things in life, many people have turned into human doings.
 Some even feel guilty for taking a moment to relax and “doing nothing”.

-What we need is get closer to our primary human state of mind, which is the one of BEING.
+What we need is to get closer to our primary human state of mind, which is the one of BEING.
 Do less and be more.
-Connect to ourselves more through practices like prayer, yoga, meditation, spending quality time in nature, or simply choosing to do nothing apart from just Being for five minutes a day.
+Connect to ourselves more through practices like prayer, yoga, meditation, spending quality time in nature, or simply choosing to do nothing apart from just being for five minutes a day.